Impact

 Risk and Exploitability

-The advisory labels the issue as moderately critical, but no CVSS score is provided and the EPSS value is not available; the vulnerability is not present in CISA’s KEV list.
-The attack surface is remote and web‑based; an attacker can craft payloads via any interface that accepts user input and fails to escape it.
+The advisory labels the issue as moderately critical, and the CVSS score of 6.1 indicates moderate severity; the EPSS score is 0.00029, indicating a very low probability of exploitation; the vulnerability is not present in CISA’s KEV list.
+The attack surface is remote and web-based; an attacker can craft payloads via any interface that accepts user-input and fails to escape it.
 An attacker who controls the input can influence a victim’s browser to run arbitrary JavaScript, potentially leading to session hijacking, phishing, or defacement.
 The exploitation requires only web access and does not necessitate privileged credentials.
-While the lack of an EPSS score suggests no widespread exploitation has been observed yet, the presence of the flaw in Drupal’s core code and the widespread deployment of Drupal means that public sites remain attractive targets.
+While the very low EPSS score suggests no widespread exploitation has been observed yet, the presence of the flaw in Drupal’s core code and the widespread deployment of Drupal means that public sites remain attractive targets.

 OpenCVE Enrichment